primeqa/primeqa/examples/boolqa/README.md

 ```
 output_dir="<Location to store output>"
 model_dir="<local model or model on HF hub"
-data_dir="<location of TyDi dev split in two files"
+data_dir="<location of TyDiQA dev split in two files"
 ```

 Run the script using the following command: